pawanjay176/zkCreds/README.md

 The Problem it solves
 DESCRIBE WHAT CAN PEOPLE USE IT FOR, OR HOW IT MAKES EXISTING TASKS EASIER/SAFER E.T.C

 In the current systems if we want to prove some data or presense of data then we are almost always required to submit excess data.
-Like if you are going to watch a R Rated movie then the only thing required would be
+Like if you are going to watch a R Rated movie then the only thing you should show is that your age is greater than 18.
+But there is no way to do that without showing extra information like your exact date of birth, name, college name(in case of student ID), phone number etc. If you want to buy a sim card then the only thing which is necessary to prove is that you are an indian national and your nationality is verified by government but instead almost everyone is required to show their aadhar card which contains all your digital data like address, phone number, date of birth etc.

+zkCreds is an credential verification implementation using aztec protocol.
+Aztec Protocol enables us to prove certain information to anyone without revealing the exact information and also without leaking any data.
+We are using zero knowledge range proofs to prove some information like you are above 18 yrs old without revealing your exact date of birth.
+Using such creds verification anyone can:
+1. Prove that they are eligible to vote or are underage or are of legal age to drink.
+2. Prove that their location is verified.
+They can prove that they live in india or karnataka or any other state wothout revealing complete address.
+3. Prove that their annual salary is between a certain range without disclosing it.
+This can help them in getting bank loans without disclosing full information.
+4. Proving hold of an information without revealing that information like proving that you have a driving license and know how to drive a car without showing the license number.
+5. Proving that you have a certain level of education (high school, bachelors) or proving that you have done masters without telling them anymore about that.

+These past couple of years we have seen how data can be misused so we should always try to minimize the leakage.
+Using zkp for verifying credentials is faster and has less chances of users cheating the system (no chance of fake ids or fake credentials as low level institutions usually don't have money and time to verify your fake data so it will be easier for them to just trust zkps).

+Only one time in person verification of all your creds and then for the rest of your life you'll show your digitized assets for proving things without having another in person verification.

+Challenges we run into

 ### Getting started